-Broadcaster and Journalist Adrian Goldberg’s latest book takes a look at how English football has transitioned from a community driven game into a globalised commodity.
+Broadcaster and Journalist Adrian Goldberg’s latest book considers how English football has transitioned from a community driven game into a globalised commodity.

-Goldberg, who has plenty of experience covering football finances going as far back as writing fanzines in the 1980s, had the idea to write Where’s the Money Gone? “over the last 25 years”.
+Goldberg, who has plenty of experience covering football finances, going as far back as writing fanzines in the 1980s, developed the idea to write Where’s the Money Gone? “over the last 25 years”.

 What finally pushed him to write the book was seeing financial mismanagement come to his own club, West Bromwich Albion, under the ownership of Lai Guochuan.